 Sea glass can be found all over the world, but the beaches of the northeast United States, California, northwest England, Mexico, Hawaii, Puerto Rico, Nova Scotia, Italy and southern Spain are famous for their bounty of sea glass, bottles, bottle lips and stoppers, art glass, marbles, and pottery shards.
 The best times to look are during spring tides and during the first low tide after a storm.

 Shards may also evidence a frosted side and a shiny side, most likely because they are pieces broken off from larger glass objects still embedded in mud, silt or clay, which are only slowly being exposed by wave action and erosion.

 With greater environmental awareness, there has been a decline in naturally occurring sea glass, creating a great market for expensive and rare pieces.

-The Lewes Historical Society invites the public to celebrate sea glass and coastal art on June 22 and 23.
-For more information concerning the event, contact 302-645-7670.
+The Lewes Historical Society invites the public to celebrate sea glass and coastal art on Saturday, June 22 and Sunday, June 23.
+For more details about the Mid-Atlantic Sea Glass & Coastal Arts Festival or for more information on The Lewes Historical Society, contact 302-645-7670.